-Exploration activities range from extremely low impact exploration such as coarse line sampling and geophysical surveying to more invasive activities such as extensive close spaced drilling.
-The initial exploration results will define the need, if at all, of the more invasive activities.
+Exploration activities range from extremely low impact exploration such as coarse line sampling to more invasive methods such as extensive close spaced drilling of various methods and equipment requirements.
+The methods used shall be determined, based on the exploration programme, which is further designed once more data is obtained.